peterdurham/code-boost/content/blog/tools-parcel-setup/index.md

 parcel index.html
 ```

-This will spin up a development server on `http://localhost:1234/` by default.
-Parcel comes with built-in hot module replacement, so any saved changes in our code will immediately be reflected in the browser.
+This will spin up a development server on `http://localhost:1234/` by default. **Parcel** comes with built-in *hot module replacement*, so any saved changes in our code will immediately be reflected in the browser.

+&nbsp;

 Currently our project folder should look something like this